Add and Remove Encryption Keys for Scale-Out Deployment (SSRS Configuration Manager)

 You can run Reporting Services in a scale-out deployment model by configuring multiple report servers to use a shared report server database.
 Membership in a scale-out deployment is based on whether the report server stores an encryption key in the report server database.
 You can control scale-out deployment membership by adding and removing encryption keys for specific report server instances.
 If you are removing nodes from the deployment, you can remove them in any order.
 If you are adding nodes to a deployment, you must join any new instances from a report server that is already part of the deployment.

 The easiest way to configure a scale-out deployment is to use the Reporting Services Configuration tool.
-For more information and step-by-step instructions, see Initializing a Report Server and Configure a Native Mode Report Server Scale-Out Deployment (SSRS Configuration Manager).
+For more information and step-by-step instructions, see Configure a Native Mode Report Server Scale-Out Deployment (SSRS Configuration Manager).

 Use the rskeymgmt utility to initialize a report server instance to use a shared report server database.
 Adding a report server to a scale-out deployment requires that you initialize the report server.
 Initialization requires administrator permissions.
 You must have administrator credentials for the remote computer that hosts the report server you are joining to the deployment.

 Run rskeymgmt.exe locally on the computer that hosts a report server that is already a member of the report server scale-out deployment.